kruti-m/AzureSQL-Fabric-Warehouse-Lakehouse/Assests/Security/CapacitySecurity.md

 | Users signing in with their own account can view Power BI items in Power BI Premium Per Capacity or Fabric Capacity workspaces (where the Fabric capacity SKU is greater than or equal to a F64) | :heavy_check_mark: | :heavy_check_mark: |:heavy_check_mark: |
 | Anyone can view Power BI items in Power BI Premium Per Capacity or Fabric Capacity workspaces when they're embedded using the [embed for your customers](/power-bi/developer/embedded/embedded-analytics-power-bi#embed-for-your-customers) solution | :heavy_check_mark: | :heavy_check_mark: |:heavy_check_mark: |

-Capacity licenses are split into Stock Keeping Units (SKUs).

 ## Access Related